 Lake entry fees are not included in this price

-The PADI E-Learning price is $265.00 payable to North Texas Scuba Divers for the pool and lake portions, plus the cost of $185.00 to PADI when you sign up online for the E-Learning portion.
-The E-Learning students are required to provide Fins, Mask and Snorkel prior to the pool sessions.
+The PADI E-Learning price is $325.00 payable to North Texas Scuba Divers for the pool and lake portions, plus the cost of $185.00 to PADI when you sign up online for the E-Learning portion.
+The E-Learning students can choose from in stock Fins, Mask and Snorkel prior to the pool sessions.